StarsoftAnalysis/ESP8266RTTTLPlus/README.md

 For other examples, see the `examples` directory above.

-And for a complete project that uses ESP8266RTTTLPlus, See this [alarm clock software](https://github.com/StarsoftAnalysis/arduino-alarm-clock).
+And for a complete project that uses ESP8266RTTTLPlus, see this [alarm clock software](https://github.com/StarsoftAnalysis/arduino-alarm-clock).

 ## Installation